PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

      sibling with AST equivalence in `f961413`.
    - Integrated it as the second ordered spec over a shared complementary-gate prefix and removed all five raw calls in `78b0742`.
+9. Rank-five Leaky/Logistic gate layout
+   - Replaced the 177-line central inline fixture with a dedicated compact success graph and five unsafe-boundary cases in `ee3d2fd`.
+   - Mechanically moved the complete matcher to `passes/ndhwc_gate_layout.py` with AST equivalence in `332612f`.
+Indexed mutation and the six production calls remain the next checkpoint.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage